Guru5290/Mobile_ML_Robot/README.md

 - Restore the original ISR in ROSArduinoBridge using the newfound knowledge in register operations.
 Should have a small speed boost.
 - Try using a differert fork of supporting packages (like serial and serial motor demo) because the ones used have easy_install deprecation warnings during colcon build --symlink-install
 - Try using very high resolution laser scan and local and global costmaps to see if the bot ever gets stuck (without modifying robot radius that is)
 - Try a different path planner, like [smac](https://docs.nav2.org/configuration/packages/configuring-smac-planner.html) or [thetastar](https://docs.nav2.org/configuration/packages/configuring-thetastar.html), maybe they will perform better with higher resolution costmaps.
-When tested with resolution 0.05, generated paths were straighter and often passing through the robot radius regions hence the robot would get stuck in recovery easily.
+When thete-star was tested with resolution 0.05, generated paths were straighter and often passing through the robot radius regions hence the robot would get stuck in recovery easily.
+It also fixed the weaving issue mentioned earlier in this section.
 Also explore effect of deadband velocity, as well as other params n this file.
 - Try and use `ros2 launch sllidar_ros2 sllidar_a1_launch.py` or `ros2 launch rplidar_ros rplidar_a1_launch.py` instead of jkl rplidar.launch.py to see if the 8kHz and 'Sensitivity' vs 2kHz and 'Standard' makes it better ---> ✔️ Used `ros2 launch rplidar_ros rplidar_a1_launch.py frame_id:=laser_frame`
 - Try using a different bt_navigator xml such as the ones in jkl/config/behavior_trees.
 You specify the one to use in nav2_params.yaml
 - Explore effect of other params in my_controllers.yaml.
 There's also closed-loop there, might be valuable